HL7/C-CDA-Examples/Results/Result panel with two ordinal values of negative-positive/Readme.md

 ###Comments

 * This is an example of how to encode positive and negative, which are common data types returned form lab equipment.
 While some technologies may represent this as a type of ST (string), it is logical and easily possible to encode this information using SNOMED-CT.
 This would allow structured examination of this information downstream as well as comparison to a structured reference range, as shown in the example.
+* Previously the examples task force approved this sample with the data type Coded Ordinal (CO) with the example name: Result panel with two ordinal values of negative-positive.
+The examples task force received feedback during implementation that CO is not commonly used, and CD is preferred.
+Updated the sample name to Result panel with coded values of negative-positive

 ###Custodian

 * John D'Amore jdamore@diameterhealth.com (GitHub: jddamore)